OCLC-Developer-Network/oclc-auth-python/README.md

     * Scopes. ie, `WorldCatMetadataAPI` for the Django example provided with this library.

-    Now instead of using runserver, we use runsslserver to start Django from the project's root directory:
+1. We use runsslserver to start Django from the project's root directory:

     `python manage.py runsslserver`

 1. Direct your browser to `https://localhost/auth/`.

 1. If all goes well, you should see some authentication warnings (that's expected - we're running localhost with a self